hyurl/dotry/README.md

-All these signatures will pack the result of the input function (`fn`) to an two-element array which the first element is the potential error and the second element is the returning value (or iterating value).
+All these signatures will pack the result of the input function (`fn`) to an two-element array which the first element is the potential error and the second element is the return value (or yielded value).